-In 2001, Ms. Montano left private industry for the non-profit sector and joined the Anita Borg Institute for Women and Technology as Director of the Virtual Development Center (VDC).
-The VDC is a program aimed at finding new and innovative ways to involve women and girls in all aspects of technology.
-It involves a unique partnership with prominent universities, leading hi-tech companies and numerous local community groups.
+In 2001, Ms. Montano left the private industry for the non-profit sector and joined the Anita Borg Institute for Women and Technology as Director of the Virtual Development Center (VDC).
+The VDC aims to find new and innovative ways to involve women and girls in all aspects of technology.
+It involves a unique partnership with prominent universities, leading hi-tech companies, and numerous local community groups.

-Ms. Montano served on the Board of Directors of the National Center for Women in Science, Technology, Engineering and Math.
-The National Center’s mission is to increase the reach and effectiveness of organizations and individuals seeking to advance women and girls in science, technology, engineering and mathematics by providing valued services, resources and venues that maximize individual creativity and interdependent cooperation, collaboration and synergism.
+Ms. Montano served on the Board of Directors of the National Center for Women in Science, Technology, Engineering, and Math.
+The National Center’s mission is to increase the reach and effectiveness of organizations and individuals seeking to advance women and girls in science, technology, engineering, and mathematics by providing valued services, resources, and venues that maximize individual creativity and interdependent cooperation and collaboration and synergism.

 Ms. Montano received the Chairman’s Achievement Award from Mentor Graphics, the Distinguished New Engineer Award from the Society of Women Engineers, and the Outstanding Service Award from Silicon Compilers Incorporated.

 - SWE Fellow

 - Life Member of SWE

 - B.S.E.E., 1978, University of Texas at El Paso